ProjectionistFM/RCT_Music/README.md

 # RollerCoaster Tycoon Music
-Custom music pack add-ons for use with OpenRCT2
+Custom music pack add-ons for use with OpenRCT2.
+Each pack contains multiple music tracks that compliment each other and have a consistency of sound.
+For a complete track list, view the pack in OpenRCT2, or take a look at the attribution file in each style's folder in this repo.

 ## Releases
 | Music style              | Download            | Link to sample track |